grafana/writers-toolkit/docs/sources/write/tooling-and-workflows/_index.md

 For more information, refer to https://github.com/grafana/technical-documentation/tree/main/docs/sources/style-guide.
 ```

-Finally, save and close the file opened by `git` to finish the commit.
+Save and close the file opened by `git` to finish the commit.

 For small changes where you only need write a subject, use the `-m` flag to provide the message without invoking your editor.
 For example: